mehdfaisal/financial-data-platform/README.md

 # Financial Data Platform

 ## Project Overview
- The purpose of this project is to develop a system for ingesting real-time and historical data from IBKR, aggregating it, creating backtest strategies based on various indicators, integrating with Schwab for paper and live trading, and developing a user interface for interaction.
+ The purpose of this project is to develop a system for ingesting real-time and historical data from Alpaca and Yahoo finance respectively, aggregating it, creating backtest strategies based on various indicators, integrating with Schwab for paper and live trading, and developing a user interface for interaction.

 ## Setup Process and Initial Configuration Steps